-Honestly, there are many things to see and do in these wonderful and totally picturesque little spots.
+Honestly, there are many things to see and do in these wonderful and picturesque little spots.
 Plus, they’re totally easy to visit on a wider road trip around Portugal, too.

 Monsanto is easily one of the quaintest places to see in Portugal that’s not too far from the Spanish border.

-This small, fortified village was named as the most Portuguese village in Portugal in 1938.
-It’s totally stunning and the houses and streets in Monsanto are packed tightly and carved from the rocky cliffs and granite boulders that surround the town itself.
+This small, fortified village was named the most Portuguese village in Portugal in 1938.
+It’s stunning and the houses and streets in Monsanto are packed tightly and carved from the rocky cliffs and granite boulders that surround the town itself.

 Visiting the castle that overlooks Monsanto and the nearby mountains of the Serra de Estrela.